Julius and Ethel Rosenberg: Rosenberg children

-In 2015, following the most recent grand jury transcript release, Michael and Robert Meeropol called on U.S. President Barack Obama's administration to acknowledge that Ethel Rosenberg's conviction and execution was wrongful and to issue a proclamation exonerating her.
+In 2015, following the most recent grand jury transcript release, Michael and Robert Meeropol called on U.S. President Barack Obama's administration to acknowledge that Ethel Rosenberg's conviction and execution was wrongful and to issue a proclamation exonerating her, though her innocence is still not proven.
 In March 2016, Michael and Robert (via the Rosenberg Fund for Children) launched a petition campaign calling on President Obama and U.S. Attorney General Loretta Lynch to formally exonerate Ethel Rosenberg.
 In October 2016, both Michael and Robert Meeropol spoke with Anderson Cooper in an interview which aired on 60 Minutes.
-In January 2017 Senator Elizabeth Warren sent Obama a letter requesting consideration of the exoneration request.

-In 2021 Ethel's sons restarted the campaign to pardon Ethel, as they were more optimistic that President Biden will consider this favorably.
-Ethel Rosenberg: A Cold War Tragedy by Anne Sebba was published by Orion Books on 24 June 2021.
+In January 2017, Senator Elizabeth Warren sent Obama a letter requesting consideration of the exoneration request.
+In 2021, Ethel's sons restarted the campaign to pardon Ethel as they were optimistic that President Joe Biden would consider this favorably.
+Ethel Rosenberg: A Cold War Tragedy by Anne Sebba was published by Orion Books in 2021.
+As of June 2023 Michael and Robert were requesting Director of National Intelligence Avril Haines to release the records related to their mother's case, per a 2009 executive order.

+In 2024, the Meeropols were given a copy of a contemporary hand-written memo by Meredith Gardner, a linguist and codebreaker at what later became the NSA, based on Russian decrypts.
+It claimed that Ethel Rosenberg knew about Julius' espionage work but that "due to ill health she did not engage in the work herself".